oegea/adp/README.md

 ### UPDATE CLIENT configuration

 The first step on ADP is to configure the `UPDATE CLIENT`.
-In this operation, the end-user will provide to the `UPDATE CLIENT` with the URL with which to access the APPLICATION SERVICE.
+In this operation, the end-user will provide to the `UPDATE CLIENT` with the URL with which to access the `APPLICATION SERVICE`.

-Additionally, the UPDATE CLIENT MAY ask at this point to the end-user if non-stable versions have to be installed.
-By default, unless there is expressly specified, the UPDATE CLIENT SHOULD only install stable versions.
+Additionally, the `UPDATE CLIENT` MAY ask at this point to the end-user if non-stable versions have to be installed.
+By default, unless there is expressly specified, the `UPDATE CLIENT` SHOULD only install stable versions.

-The UPDATE CLIENT will then do an HTTPS GET request to the indicated URL.
+The `UPDATE CLIENT` will then do an HTTPS GET request to the indicated URL.

 This request MUST NOT require the usage of authentication mechanisms.

-In response to that request, the APPLICATION SERVICE MUST provide a JSON with the following data:
+In response to that request, the `APPLICATION SERVICE` MUST provide a JSON with the following data:

- 1. ADP version used by the APPLICATION SERVICE.
+ 1. ADP version used by the `APPLICATION SERVICE`.
 This MUST be contained inside a string parameter named `protocolVersion`.
  2. Current installed version.
 This MUST be contained inside a string parameter named `applicationVersion`.
- 3. The UPDATE AUTHORITY's URL.
+ 3. The `UPDATE AUTHORITY`'s URL.
 This MUST be contained inside a string parameter named `updateAuthorityUrl"`
  4. A URL containing the application's thumbnail or logo.
 This is an OPTIONAL parameter, and in case it's specified it MUST be contained inside a string parameter named `applicationThumbnail`.

 The returned JSON MUST follow the following format: